 If you don’t get some mild stomach ailments while visiting Ecuador, consider yourself lucky.
 We will be eating new and different foods that are delicious, but sometimes necessitate a day or two of adjustment for our unaccustomed digestive tracts.
 Many travelers I know swear that ingesting an uncooked clove of garlic along with a glass of water before breakfast during the first couple days of travel is a surefire way to get your tummy in line.
 Once adjusted, avoiding street food and not drinking tap water will keep your digestive system functioning in top performance for the duration of the trip.
 Purified water is available in abundance every places we stay.
 We’ll also provide a rundown of the “what to eat/what not to eat” situation in every locale that we visit.
 Generally speaking, we don’t necessarily adhere to the common traveler maxim of not eating raw, unpeeled vegetables and fruits since we primarily stay in places where we know exactly how the food is prepared, however there are certain times and places where this is decidedly good advice.
 We recommend that all students bring a mild, over-the-counter anti-diarrheal such as Imodium to help counter an upset stomach.
 Your healthcare professional may also write a Cipro prescription for particularly aggressive stomach ailments, although we carry some in our first aid supplies for such contingencies as well.
 Cipro should be reserved for truly severe symptoms.

-The capitol of Ecuador, Quito, is over 9000 feet in elevation, the second highest of any capital city in the world (after La Paz, Bolivia).
-The airport and Tumbaco Valley, where we stay during orientation is lower, about 8000 feet, the same as you would find in Vail and some other ski towns in Colorado.
+When we arrive in Quito, we will be at over 9000 feet of elevation, the second highest of any capital city in the world (after La Paz, Bolivia).
 Although medical complications due to altitude are rare at this elevation, it’s enough to cause some mild breathlessness and fatigue.
 We’ll only be in Quito for a short time and will then descend to lower elevations where altitude sickness is not possible.

 For participants on our Seeds of Change program, we will be spending a few days in Ecuador’s highlands region at over 12,000 feet of elevation.
 We will be hiking and altitude sickness is a possibility.
 Fortunately, we will spend time acclimatizing and it’s unlikely that we will have any issues.
 The only cure for altitude sickness is rest and descent to a lower elevation.